 Pre-clearance surveys of proposed disturbance areas (where threatened species may be located) will be undertaken as part of the VBCP by a suitably qualified ecologist or the WCPL Environmental Advisor.
-Surveys of rehabilitation and offset areas are also undertaken annually as part of the WCPL annual rehabilitation monitoring program.
+Surveys of offset areas are also undertaken annually as part of the WCPL annual biodiversity monitoring program.